kubeflow/website/content/en/docs/components/training/overview.md

 pip install kubeflow-training
 ```

 You can implement your training loop in the train function.
+Each Worker will execute this function
-Each Worker will execute this function on the appropriate Kubernetes Pod.
-Usually, this function
+on the appropriate Kubernetes Pod.
+Usually, this function contains logic to download dataset,
-contains logic to download dataset, create model, train the model.
+create model, and train the model.

-World Size and Rank will be set by Training Operator controller to perform
+World Size and Rank will be set automatically by Training Operator controller to perform
 [PyTorch DDP](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

 For example: